ananyasaxena13/Python-/Day4/Assignment.md

     - allows deplicate values
     - empty string = ( )
     - string with single element =("Apple")
-    - it can store any data type str, list, set, tuple, int and dictionary

 # Indexing works in Python